-This spring, Second was officially certified as an Earth Care Congregation by the Presbyterian Church (USA).
-This certification recognized Second’s environmental achievements in worship, education, facilities, and outreach activities in the life of the church.
+Second has officially been certified as an Earth Care Congregation by the Presbyterian Church (USA).
+This certification recognizes Second’s environmental achievements in worship, education, facilities, and outreach activities in the life of the church.
 With our Earth Shepherds leading the way, Second is always looking for ways to go green.
 Here are just a few of the things we’ve done lately:

 – Installed energy efficient lighting

 – Promoted recycling within our building

 – Installed new double-pane thermal windows to cut down on energy costs

 – Installed air dryers in restrooms

 – Built an outdoor stairway with composite wood

 – Installed an efficient HVAC furnace system

 – Promoted a “Give up the plastic bottle campaign” during Lent